briglx/solar/README.md

 # Solar Tools
-# Emmy and Brig's Test
+# Emmy and Mike and Brig's Test

 Companion tools in researching home solar solutions.